Juan Bautista de Anza

-Juan Bautista de Anza Bezerra Nieto (July 6 or 7, 1736 – December 19, 1788) was a Spanish expeditionary leader, military officer, and politician primarily in California and New Mexico under the Spanish Empire.
+Juan Bautista de Anza Bezerra (July 6 or 7, 1736 – December 19, 1788) known more simply as "Juan Bautista de Anza" was a Spanish expeditionary leader, military officer, and politician primarily in California and New Mexico under the Spanish Empire.
 He is credited as one of the founding fathers of Spanish California and served as an official within New Spain as Governor of the province of New Mexico.
+Later, as governor of the Spanish colony of Santa Fe de Nuevo México, he put an end to the wars with the Comanche, overseeing the peace treaty of 1786.